kubernetes/website/content/en/docs/concepts/workloads/pods/pod-topology-spread-constraints.md

 {{< feature-state for_k8s_version="v1.18" state="alpha" >}}

 It is possible to set default topology spread constraints for a cluster.
-Default topology spread constraints are applied to a pod iff:
+Default topology spread constraints are applied to a Pod if, and only if:

 - It doesn't define any constraints in its `.spec.topologySpreadConstraints`.
 - It belongs to a service, replication controller, replica set or stateful set.